Chilean skua

-The Chilean skua, also called the cinnamon skua (Stercorarius chilensis), is a large predatory seabird, which breeds in Argentina and Chile, but ranges as far north as Brazil and Peru when not breeding.
+The Chilean skua, also known as the cinnamon skua (Stercorarius chilensis), is a large predatory seabird, which breeds in Argentina and Chile, but ranges as far north as Brazil and Peru when not breeding.
 A relatively distinctive skua, it has a dark cap that contrasts with its cinnamon throat and lower face.
-Hybrids with the brown skua are known from southern Argentina.
+Hybrids with the Falkland skua are known from southern Argentina.